Eyelid Cancer

 Smoking

-Smoking is associated with an increased risk of squamous cell skin cancer & impacts the sensitive skin surrounding the eyelids.
+Smoking is associated with an increased risk of squamous cell skin cancer and impacts the sensitive skin surrounding the eyelids.

 Radiation